SubmergedAmongUs/Resource.Embedder/docs/Known issues.md

 Despite these warnings the .Net Core app will run just fine and is automatically & correctly localized (as the satellite assembles are loaded from the dll's resources) .

- Thus these warnings can be safely ignored.
+ These warnings can be ignored at runtime however if you use `dotnet pack` to generate a nuget package you will run into [this error](https://github.com/MarcStan/resource-embedder/issues/19).
+As a workaround consider using `nuget pack` instead.